Matrix#

 Vec4

-- translate(pos: Point3D) None #
+- translate(pos: Point3D) None#

 Adds a translation transformation to

-.This is the equivalent of calling
+musing the coordinates of the givenPoint3D.This is the equivalent of calling

-with the translation matrix.Added in version 1.0.
+init_translate()and then multiplyingmwith the translation matrix.Added in version 1.0.

 - Parameters: